 The IRS "use-it-or-lose-it" rule still applies.
-To avoid forfeiting any funds, it is important to spend down your account by Dec.
-31. After the end of the run-out period you lose any money left in your account in excess of the carryover limit of \$550.
+To avoid forfeiting any funds, it is important to spend down your account by December 31.
+After the end of the run-out period you lose any money left in your account in excess of the carryover limit of \$570.
 Per IRS rules, forfeited funds will not be returned or transferred to another account.

-For example, you contributed \$1,200 to your Health FSA, but claimed only \$600 of eligible expenses by Dec.
-31 of the plan year.
-You have until April 15 of the following plan year to request additional reimbursement for \$600 of eligible claims incurred prior to Dec.
-31. If you don't claim the remaining \$600 unused balance, only \$550 may be carried over in May.
-The \$50 balance will be forfeited.
+For example, you contributed \$1,200 to your Health FSA, but claimed only \$600 of eligible expenses by December 31 of the plan year.
+You have until April 15 of the following plan year to request additional reimbursement for \$600 of eligible claims incurred prior to December 31.
+If you don't claim the remaining \$600 unused balance, only \$570 will be carried over in the following year.
+The \$30 balance will be forfeited.

 The carryover does not count towards the annual contribution limit of \$2,750.
-You may choose to contribute up to \$2,750 even if you carry over \$550 from the previous year.
+You can choose to contribute up to \$2,750 even if you carry over \$570 from the previous year.